-Use gluten free beer, of course, (consult my tasting notes to find one that suits your taste!) and enjoy this favorite twist on traditional sandwich bread.
-The effervescence of the beer helps give this bread beautiful lift, and creates a light, airy structure that is truly wonderful.
-If you’d prefer to skip the beer, you have the option of using club soda or sparkling water or even gingerale in place of the bubbly brew.
+Of course if you’d prefer to skip the beer, you always have the option of using club soda or sparkling water or even ginger ale in place of the bubbly brew.
 Whatever liquid you choose will alter the taste of the baked bread, so experiment and find the one that suits you.

 - 3 cups gfJules™ All Purpose Flour (405 grams)

-- 1/4 cup dry milk powder/non-dairy milk powder OR almond meal (44 grams) OR plain GF potato flakes (16 gr.)
+- 1/4 cup dry milk powder/non-dairy milk powder (coconut milk powder 27 grams) OR almond meal (44 grams) OR plain GF potato flakes (16 grams)

 - 1 tsp. sea salt (5 grams)